SaltyGoo/saltygoo.github.io/_posts/2020-11-13-vascular-draing.md

 **R**: A whip		**D**: [dice] rounds

-You shoot a lurid red conduit from your open hand.
+You shoot a lurid red conduit from your open hand and make a ranged attack.
 If it hits a living target, it deals 1D6 damage to the target and you recover [dice] hit points.
 You can attempt to strike each round.

 ###### *vein + drain*